Financial Aid

 Private Donor Scholarships

 The Director of Financial Aid administers a number of scholarships established by individuals and organizations interested in Otero and its students.
 Eligibility for these awards varies according to the donor’s wishes.
-Information concerning these awards is available from the Director of Financial Aid.
+Information concerning these awards is available from the Director of Financial Aid and is listed on the scholarship page of Otero’s website.

 Federal Pell Grant

 These grants are designed to provide financial assistance to those who need it to attend post-high school educational institutions.
-The maximum award for the 2018-2019 academic year is $6,095.
+The maximum award for the 2024-2025 academic year is $7,395.
 Amount of the award is set each year by the U.S. Department of Education.
-Grants may be awarded to full-time and part-time students who are U.S. citizens, meet other federal mandated guidelines and are making satisfactory academic progress.
+Grants may be awarded to full-time and part-time students who are U.S. citizens, have completed the FAFSA, meet other federally mandated guidelines and are making satisfactory academic progress.

 Federal Supplementary Education Opportunity Grants